Fexty12573/SharpPluginLoader/docs/API/SharpPluginLoader.Core.IPlugin.md

 ### **OnLoad()**

-Gets called after the game has initalized it's singletons.
-This is you initalize anything in your plugin that uses the game state (e.g. reading pointers, accessing singletons, etc).
+Gets called after the game has initialized it's singletons.
+This is you initialize anything in your plugin that uses the game state (e.g. reading pointers, accessing singletons, etc).

  Default event, always called once per plugin [re]load.